 Having Backup is Just Not Enough for DR!

-When it comes to cloud as a DR strategy, the major confusion that arises is with regard to understanding of back-up and DR as two different aspects though interlinked.
+When it comes to cloud as a DR strategy, the major confusion that arises is regarding the understanding of backup and DR as two different aspects, though interlinked.

-While backup is key part of disaster recovery plan, it can also happen without DR. Though having a backup is easier, ignoring DR is not a right strategy and can lead to huge loss.
+While backup is a key part of a disaster recovery plan, it can also happen without DR. Though having a backup is easier, ignoring DR is not the right strategy and can lead to huge losses.

-Back-up can store your data in case of any issue with the primary system, however, restoring of the lost data requires a separate platform or environment for the data to reside in and allow restoring.
+A backup can store your data in case of any issue with the primary system; however, restoring lost data requires a separate platform or environment for the data to reside in and allow restoring.
 This is where disaster recovery arrives!

-While backup can only save your data, a right DR plan can help you in case of downfall of entire IT infrastructure failure including data centers by helping you manage (restore and access) with secondary environment and then transfer the same to primary environment post recovery.
+While backup can only save your data, the right DR plan can help you in case of the downfall of an entire IT infrastructure failure, including data centers, by helping you manage (restore and access) with a secondary environment and then transfer the same to the primary environment post-recovery.

 The Best Practice Approach to Disaster Recovery (DR)